CONSULTATION FEE RANGE

 Please note that in Vermont, you must have a “bona fide health care professional-patient relationship.”
 This means a treatment or consulting relationship with the physician approving you for at least three months.

-Step 3 – Obtain a Digital Photo to Finish the Application
+Step 3 – Take an Updated Digital Photo

 You need to provide a current digital photo of yourself and email it to the CCB.
 The photo must be: